-Cypress canker is the most significant of the disease that currently affects exotic conifers in Victoria.
+Cypress canker is a significant disease that currently affects exotic conifers in Victoria.
 There is no proven cure for this disease.

 Cause of cypress canker

 Previously this disease was thought to be caused by a single Seiridium species, but scientists now believe that three 3 species (S.cardinale, S.cupressi and S.unicorne) can cause the same symptoms.

 These fungi have been present in Victoria for more than 50 years.

 A large number of dead and dying cypress trees have been observed in rural Victoria.

 Our investigations in south and west Gippsland, the Mornington Peninsula and the Western District have found trees affected by various fungal pathogens, in particular cypress canker (Seiridium species), but also Botryosphaeria, Phomopsis and Pestalotiopsis species.